14 Traveller reviews from Holiday Watchdog

 "Lovely place in Havana...was our first trip to Cuba and didn't disappoint us at all, clean room with plenty space and marble bathroom, breakfast buffet with plenty of choice.
 A la cart restaurant good price and value.
 Fantastic view from our room over the city.
 Great loby bar with live jazz music, different every night!!!
 Piano player too...will recommend it."

-- Travel date: Sat 23rd of August 2014
+- Travel date: 23rd August 2014

 My review about Cohiba hotel

 "Really enjoyed my stay at the Melia Cohiba in Havana - very nice hotel with great pillows! :) Food was excellent at breakfast and our last dinner at the Italian restaurant was good - pizza was excellent, pasta was a little bland.
 The pool area is beautiful, front desk people were very helpful - all in all, an excellent experience.
-Clean with excellent price money service product offer.
+Clean with excellent price money service product offer. "

-- Travel date: Sun 6th of July 2014
+- Travel date: 6th July 2014

 Brilliant isnÂ´t enought